According to the UK Sepsis Trust, 52,000 people lose their lives to sepsis every year in the UK alone.

 - on long-term steroids or having cancer treatment.

 If a person has two or more of: a very high (or very low) temperature, rapid shallow breathing, or confusion then they may have sepsis.
 Seek medical advice if you are concerned.

 In the early stages, it is often difficult to distinguish sepsis from flu.
 However, if any of the features above exist and the skin is cold, pale, or has developed strange colour or markings ('mottled'), the patient has lost consciousness, or has not passed water for more than 18 hours (12 hours in children under 5), then the patient needs to be taken to hospital as soon as possible.

 If you suspect sepsis, try to ensure the patient receives urgent medical attention.
 Don't be afraid to say 'I think it might be sepsis'.

 What are we doing to protect you in hospital?

-The aim is to ensure rapid diagnosis of sepsis enabling delivery of antibiotics within an hour of arrival to more than 90% of patients.
-The graph below illustrates our progress towards this goal.
+Our aim is to ensure rapid diagnosis of sepsis, enabling delivery of antibiotics within an hour of arrival to more than 90% of patients.